Answer to Question #7283 Submitted to "Ask the Experts"

 As you are well aware, it is often difficult to interpret technical results from years past when terminology has changed and authors are no longer available.
 To the extent that I am able, I will attempt to provide an answer to your questions.

-At the time of the article that you note, the "curie" was defined in relationship to radium as a reference material.
+At the time of the article that you note, the unit of radioactivity recommended was the "curie," which was defined in relationship to radium as a reference material.
 By inference it represented the amount of radioactivity associated with one gram of radium—more specifically, in 1910 a Standards Committee chaired by Ernest Rutherford suggested that "the Curie be used as a new unit to express the quantity or mass of radium emanation in equilibrium with one gram of radium (element)."
 (Please see discussion in "WHY DID THEY CALL IT THAT?
-The Origin of Selected Radiological and Nuclear Terms" by Paul Frame of ORAU.
+The Origin of Selected Radiological and Nuclear Terms" by Paul Frame of Oak Ridge Associated Universities.

-When the radium emanation (222Rn) is in secular equilibrium with one gram of the 226Ra precursor, it will have a total activity equal to that of the one gram of the radium, such activity being 3.7 x 1010 Bq (1 Bq = 1 disintegration per second).
-One picogram of radium (the 10-12 g of radium that you define as one unit) then represents 0.037 Bq, or one picocurie (pCi).
+When the radium emanation (222Rn) is in secular equilibrium with one gram of the 226Ra precursor, it will have a total activity equal to that of the one gram of the radium, such activity being 3.7 x 1010 Bq (1 Bq = 1 becquerel = 1 disintegration per second).
+One picogram of radium (the 10-12 g of radium that you define as one unit) then represents 0.037 Bq.

-As to the 45,750 units per litre that the author measured, I believe you should interpret the "unit" here as 1 pCi of 222Rn; I do not believe the number refers to air as the measurement medium, however, as this value would be greatly in excess of a likely air concentration that would derive from release from the water to the air and dilution in the air, considering the measured water concentration of 226Ra.
-I rather believe that the 45,750 units per litre (45,750 pCi/L) refers to the 222Rn concentration in the water.
+As to the 45,750 units per liter that the author measured, I believe you should interpret the "unit" here as 0.037 Bq of 222Rn; I do not believe the number refers to air as the measurement medium, however, as this value would be greatly in excess of a likely air concentration that would derive from release from the water to the air and dilution in the air, considering the measured water concentration of 226Ra.
+I rather believe that the 45,750 units per liter (1,693 Bq L-1) refers to the 222Rn concentration in the water.

 One might initially question how the 222Rn concentration could be so much greater than the 226Ra concentration in the water.
 This is not uncommon and originates from the fact that most of the radon in the water is coming from undissolved radium in the material that forms the walls and floor of the basin in which the water is contained, especially given the fact that these were hot springs in which rock cracks and fissures may provide paths for hot water to carry radon into the basin.
 Thus 226Ra, present possibly at quite high concentrations in the stone, decays to 222Rn, some of which enters the water pushing the concentration well beyond what one might expect from equilibrium considerations that apply to the dissolved radium in the water.